 As cool as it is to have a James Bond gadget for girls, you'll have to get close to your attacker to use it.

 If you do a lot of traveling, or you live alone, then look into getting your own door jammer.
-They're easy to install, and you can adjust them to the height of the door.
-Anyone that tries to open an inward swinging door will apply more force on the door jammer.
+They're easy to install, and you can stop any door from opening.
+Anyone that tries to open an inward swinging door will apply more force on the door stopper.
 This makes it more effective.

 This isn't a weapon, but it can give you the peace of mind you need to get a good night's rest.